 -Sleep disorders (Waking up often at night to pee).

--Negative effects on sexual activities.
+-Negative effects on sexuality.

 Follow the link, to learn more about the diagnosis and treatment of overactive bladder.